-Themes and Planning Priority 2025+ Towns and Villages: Planning Priority 1 Complete works based upon Masterplans developed for the commercial centres of Adelong, Batlow, Tumbarumba and Tumut by 2025 that enhance accessibility in the public areas of each commercial heart.
-Towns and Villages: Planning Priority 2 Monitor dwelling approvals and completions on an ongoing basis.
-Ongoing general re-evaluation of the Development Control Plan every three years.
-Towns and Villages: Planning Priority 3 Report annually on projects funded and completed under the Heritage Assistance Fund.
-Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
-Growth: Planning Priority 1 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail; and Rail Trail Enhancements (Ongoing).
-Growth: Planning Priority 2 Stage 2 of the upgrading of Brindabella Road to be completed by 2030 (subject to funding).
-Development of an options paper/business case to investigate delivery models for future ready, regional wireless connectivity is achieved by 2027.
-Natural Environment: Planning Priority 1 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
-Natural Environment: Planning Priority 2 Monitor and report on consumption of energy and water annually.
-Report on the implementation of Council's 'Zero Waste Strategy' every three years commencing 2022.
-Infrastructure: Planning Priority 1 Review and report on the upgrades to key freight and haulage routes component included in the 'Snowy Valleys Council Advocacy Plan 2018-19' by December 2020 and every three years after.
+Themes and Planning Priority 2025+ Towns and Villages: Planning Priority 1 M2 Complete works based upon Masterplans developed for the commercial centres of Adelong, Batlow, Tumbarumba and Tumut by 2025 that enhance accessibility in the public areas of each commercial heart.
+Towns and Villages: Planning Priority 2 M5 Monitor dwelling approvals and completions on an ongoing basis.
+M6 Ongoing general re-evaluation of the Development Control Plan every three years.
+Towns and Villages: Planning Priority 3 M12 Report annually on projects funded and completed under the Heritage Assistance Fund.
+M13 Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
+Growth: Planning Priority 1 M14 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail with the initial stage focusing on examination of the link from Rosedale to Tarcutta; and Rail Trail Enhancements (Ongoing).
+Growth: Planning Priority 2 M20 Depending on the results of the feasibility investigation Stage 2 of the upgrading of Brindabella Road to be completed by 2030 (subject to funding).
+M22 Development of an options paper/business case to investigate delivery models for future ready, regional wireless connectivity is achieved by 2027.
+Natural Environment: Planning Priority 1 M25 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
+Natural Environment: Planning Priority 2 M29 Monitor and report on consumption of energy and water annually.
+M30 Report on the implementation of Council's 'Zero Waste Strategy' every three years commencing 2022.
+Infrastructure: Planning Priority 1 M40 Review and report on the upgrades to key freight and haulage routes component included in the 'Snowy Valleys Council Advocacy Plan 2018- 19' by December 2020 and every three years after.
+Infrastructure: Planning Priority 3 M42 Report on the advocacy to other levels of government undertaken in respect of strategic infrastructure projects specified in Snowy Valleys Advocacy Plans, commencing 2020.